vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 By default we consider "no interleaving" and thus FEC_FLR will be computed as "1.125 * CER".

-To include the interleaving factor in FEC_FLR computation, a new SAI port attribute will be needed to retrieve the underlying interleaving factor, along with a possible new CLI command to determine whether the interleaving factor should be considered.
+To include the interleaving factor in FEC_FLR computation, a new SAI port attribute will be needed to retrieve the underlying interleaving factor.
+We could have a CLI configurable to determine whether the interleaving factor should be considered (in the absence of support for this new SAI attribute).

 ### 4.5 Calculation Formulas